dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 $$S = \frac{1}{n-1} \sum_{i=1}^n (X_i - \bar{X})(X_i - \bar{X})^T$$

-where $$\bar{X}$$ is the sample mean. $$S$$ is an unbiased estimator of the true population covariance matrix.
-This means that the expected value of $$S$$ is the true covariance matrix.
+where $$\bar{X}$$ is the sample mean. $$S$$ is an unbiased estimator of the true population covariance matrix, which means that the expected value of $$S$$ is the true covariance matrix.

 However, the sample covariance has some drawbacks as an estimator.
-Mainly, $$S$$ is unstable when $$n$$ is small compared to $$p$$, meaning that it can have large errors.
+Mainly, $$S$$ is unstable when $$n$$ is small compared to $$p$$, meaning that it can have large errors with respect to the true covariance $$\Sigma$$.

-Let's visualize the variability in $$S$$ with some simulations:
+Let's visualize this variability with some simulations.
+We first define a diagonal covariance matrix $$\Sigma$$.
+Then we take 20 samples from a 10-dimensional Gaussian distribution that has $$\Sigma$$ as its true covariance matrix.
+Then we compute the sample covariance matrix $$S$$ for these observations.
+We repeat this process 5 times and plot the resulting sample covariance matrices.

 ```python
 import torch